Control loop in CLAMP¶

 Once sent to policy engine, Clamp can ask to DCAE to DEPLOY the micro service

 This opens a window where the parameters of the DCAE micro service can be configured/tuned.
 The policy_id is automatically generated by Clamp in the previous steps.

-Once deployed on DCAE the status Control loop status goes to ACTIVE, it can then be Undeployed/Stopped or even Updated (this is to push new policies on policy engine)
+Once deployed on DCAE the status of DCAE goes to MICROSERVICE_INSTALLED_SUCCESSFULLY, it can then be Undeployed/Stopped/Restart.